MadalinTheGrey/MaT_TitireziiZburatori/README.md

 /api/supplies/:id
 ```

-- Updates stock for supply with given id
+Updates the stock for a certain supply.

+- required role: admin
 - body: json with field "in_stock" containing the new number of items in stock
 - params: ":id" is the id of the supply which will be updated